Skip to content

 E -->|No| G[RLM<br/>lowest ASR, ~80s latency]

-• Closed corpora, strong write controls — no poisoning surface; architecture-as-defense is pure cost.
+• Closed corpora with strong write controls — no poisoning surface, so architecture-as-defense is pure cost.

-• Open corpora, low pressure — agentic RAG's 43.8% ASR at 11s is the sweet spot, if generation-stage prompting hardens against meta-epistemic framing.
+• Open corpora under low pressure — agentic RAG's 43.8% ASR at 11s is the best balance, but only if generation-stage prompting hardens against meta-epistemic framing.

-• High-adversarial offline analysis — RLM's 24.4% ASR is strongest; 79.5s latency rules out interactive use.
+• High-adversarial offline analysis — RLM's 24.4% ASR is strongest, though 79.5s latency rules out interactive use.

 • "I don't know" is acceptable — MADAM-RAG's contradiction detection is highest, useful only if downstream systems treat 41% non-answers as a feature.

-The mechanism is structural separation of content and credibility judgment.
-When passages collapse into one prompt, authority markers dominate factual reasoning; RLM's cross-referencing across ~2,600 passages means no single passage controls the credibility frame (Korn, 2026, §4).
+The mechanism is a structural separation of content from credibility judgment.
+When passages collapse into one prompt, authority markers dominate factual reasoning.
+RLM cross-references across about 2,600 passages, so no single passage controls the credibility frame (Korn, 2026, §4).

 The framing rests on one 2026 evaluation, one attack family, and a factoid QA dataset.
 The ranking can invert when:

 • Corpora are cryptographically provenance-controlled.
-A signed corpus removes the surface architecture defends; overhead becomes pure tax.
+A signed corpus removes the surface architecture defends, so the overhead becomes pure tax.

 • The attack class shifts.
 Collision attacks on retriever similarity or coordinated multi-document poisoning may favor retrieval-side defenses.

 • Domains move beyond factoid QA.
-Multi-hop reasoning and tool-augmented workflows have different failure surfaces; RLM's cross-referencing erodes when answers require synthesis, not reconciliation.
+Multi-hop reasoning and tool-augmented workflows have different failure surfaces, and RLM's cross-referencing erodes when answers require synthesis, not reconciliation.

 • Latency budgets are tight.
-RLM's 79.5s and MADAM-RAG's 41% non-answer rate are non-starters interactively.
+RLM's 79.5s and MADAM-RAG's 41% non-answer rate are non-starters for interactive use.

 • Model and retriever differ.
-The spread is one pairing; treat the ranking as a hypothesis under your own components.
+The spread is one pairing, so treat the ranking as a hypothesis under your own components.

-Under those conditions, retrieval-side hardening or post-generation verification is the higher-leverage move.
+Under those conditions, retrieval-side hardening or post-generation verification is the more effective move.

 Example